josephawhiteman/CodeSlide/README.md

 CodeSlide
 =========

-Code Slide and avalanche of code
+Code Slide an avalanche of code